KratosMultiphysics/CoSimIO/docs/communication.md

 By default it is automatically determined from the names of the partners which is the _primary_ and which is the _secondary_.
 In some cases it can be useful to specify this explicitly, this can be done with the setting `is_primary_connection`.
 Either both partners or none can specify this setting.
 Note that specifying both partners as either _primary_ or _secondary_ will lead to a deadlock.

+The implementation of the different methods for _Communication_ can be found [here](https://github.com/KratosMultiphysics/CoSimIO/tree/master/co_sim_io/impl/communication).

 **Input for all communication methods:**

 The following settings are available for all methods of communication: